9.5 Mitigation During Construction

 - Identify root size, location, condition, and likely function.

-- Keep exposed roots from drying while decisions are made.
+- Keep exposed roots moist and shaded while deciding.

 - Adjust excavation method or alignment if feasible.